Mesqzzzzz/Mesqzzzzz/README.md

 - 👨‍💻 All of my projects are available at [link.com](link.com)

-- - 📌 I'm currently living in Porto, Portugal
+- 🧑🏻‍💻 I'm currently studying Web Information Technologies and Systems at ESMAD

-- 📄 Know about my experiences [I'm a member of my university's Students Association and I'm a volunteer at ESN Porto](I'm a member of my university's Students Association and I'm a volunteer at ESN Porto)
+- 🧑🏻‍🎓 I'm a member of my university's Students Association

+- 💼 I'm a volunteer at ESN Porto

+- 📍 I'm currently living in Porto, Portugal

 <h3 align="left">Connect with me:</h3>
 <p align="left">